-Section Page I. Selecting Applicants from the Waiting List, Targeting, Preferences, Closing and 3 Opening Waiting List II.
-Issuing or Denying Housing Choice Vouchers (HCV), Term of Voucher, Extensions 10 or Suspensions of the Term III.
-Special Purpose Programs 11 IV.
-Occupancy Policies 15 V. Encouraging Participation by Owners Outside Areas of Low-Income and Minority Concentration 17 VI.
-Assisting a Family That Claims Illegal Discrimination 18 VII.
-Providing Information about a Family to Prospective Owners 18 VIII.
-Disapproval of Owners 19 IX.
-Subsidy Standards 19 X. Family Absence from Dwelling Units 21 XI.
-How to Determine Who Remains in the Program If a Family Breaks Up 21 XII.
-Informal Review Procedures for Applicants 22 XIII.
-Informal Hearing Procedures for Participants 23 XIV.
-The Process for Establishing and Revising Payment Standards 25 XV.
-The Method for Determining That Rent to Owner Is a Reasonable Rent 26 XVI.
-Policies Regarding Special Housing Types 26 XVII.
-Project Based Voucher Program 29 XVIII.
-Payment by a Family to the Housing Authority 33 XIX.
-Interim Redeterminations of Family Income and Composition 33 XX.
-Restrictions, If Any, on the Number of Moves by a Participant Family 35 XXI.
-Approval by the Board of Commissioners to Charge the Administrative Fee Reserve 35 XXII.
-Procedural Guidelines and Performance Standards for Conducting Required HQS 35 XXIII.
-Screening of Applicants for Family Behavior or Suitability for Tenancy 36 XXIV.
-Voucher Suspension Policy 36
+Section Title Page I. Selecting Applicants from the Waiting List, Targeting, Preferences, Closing, and Opening Waiting List 3 II.
+Issuing or Denying Housing Choice Vouchers (HCV), Term of Voucher, Extensions or Suspensions of the Term 12 III.
+Special Purpose Programs 12 IV.
+Occupancy Policies 18 V. Encouraging Participation by Owners Outside Areas of Low-Income and Minority Concentration 21 VI.
+Assisting a Family That Claims Illegal Discrimination 22 VII.
+Providing Information about a Family to Prospective Owners 22 VIII.
+Disapproval of Owners 23 IX.
+Subsidy Standards 23 X. Family Absence from Dwelling Units 25 XI.
+How to Determine Who Remains in the Program If a Family Breaks Up 26 XII.
+Informal Review Procedures for Applicants 26 XIII.
+Informal Hearing Procedures for Applicants 28 XIV.
+The Process for Establishing and Revising Payment Standards 30 XV.
+The Method for Determining That Rent to Owner Is a Reasonable Rent 30 XVI.
+Policies Regarding Special Housing Types 31 XVII.
+Project Based Voucher Program 34 XVIII.
+Payment by a Family to the Housing Authority 39 XIX.
+Annual and Interim Determinations of Family Income 39 XX.
+Restrictions, If Any, on the Number of Moves by a Participant Family 42 XXI.
+Approval by the Board of Commissioners to Charge the Administrative Fee Reserve 43 XXII.
+Procedural Guidelines and Performance Standards for Conducting Required HQS 43 XXIII.
+Screening of Applicants for Family Behavior or Suitability for Tenancy 44 XXIV.
+Voucher Suspension Policy 44 XXV.
+Moving to Work - Local Non-Traditional Activities 44